vaima75/Loan-Prediction/README.md

 - A201 signifies that the individual is a foreigner
 - A202  signifies that the individual is a resident

 ### Objective

 As per predictions in the prediction problem.
 The objective of this problem is to predict the cluster number of serial number variable.
+Below are the following:

-Cluster number 1 (Correct value is 1) : When the value of credit_amount is between 4000 and 20000
+- Cluster number 1 (Correct value is 1) : When the value of credit_amount is between 4000 and 20000
-Cluster number 2 (Correct value is 2): When the value of credit_amount is between 4000 and 1500 Cluster number 3 (Correct value is 3) : When the value of credit_amount is less than 1500
+- Cluster number 2 (Correct value is 2): When the value of credit_amount is between 4000 and 1500
+- Cluster number 3 (Correct value is 3) : When the value of credit_amount is less than 1500

 ### Evaluation Metric and Algorithm

-Accuracy
+- Accuracy
-normalization_constant:100000
+- Normalization_constant:100000